kparc/kcc/README.md

 ```

 <a name="typ-tab"></a>
 **Tables** are *flipped dictionaries*, and they require a separate large discussion.
-We will only describe their syntax here for the sake of completeness.
-Table type is **\`A** and notation is the same as dict, only with `+x flip` operator prepended.
-Dictionary will not flip unless all values are the same length.
+Here, we will only describe their syntax for the sake of completeness.
+Table type is **\`A**, and notation is the same as dict, only with `+x flip` operator prepended.
+As common sense implies, a dictionary won't flip unless all values are of the same length.

-No comments on any of this for now:
+No comments on any of this for now — but if you can follow the logic of what is going on here, you'll agree that in some rare cuircumstances a technology is indeed indistinguishable from magic.
+See for yourself:

 ```q
  x:`goo`apl`amz